-6.6 CONCLUSIONS
+7.7 CONCLUSIONS

-6.6.1 SEMANTICS BEATS MATHEMATICS
+7.7.1 SEMANTICS BEATS MATHEMATICS

 Quantum mechanics (QM) is now approaching its centenary and it is promoted by most professional physicists as "the best theory in science"; this is not the conclusion reached here, where the focus has been on the semantics of this theory.
 The wide range of interpretations into the meaning of QM indicates the broad support for the primacy of semantics over mathematics only.
 Obviously, the ideal solution would combine both, hence the new theory developed in this research programme.
-The new quantum theory (UET) of the hydrogen atom [7] gets the energy numbers but avoids all the arbitrary 'postulates' that Bohr needed to contradict electromagnetism; additionally, UET offers a (discrete) return to the simpler algebra that inspired early mathematical approaches to classical physics.
+The new quantum theory (UET) of the hydrogen atom gets the right energy numbers but avoids all the arbitrary 'postulates' that Bohr needed to contradict electromagnetism; additionally, UET offers a (discrete) return to the simpler algebra that inspired early mathematical approaches to classical physics.
+The last 100 years have demonstrated the futility of relying on mathematics alone to generate progress in QM while dismissing all talk about philosophy.

 When there are at least a dozen distinct interpretations of what is no more than a set of mathematical recipes (equations) for one simple model of the micro-world, it is intellectually distasteful to swallow this academic hagiography.
 The ongoing failure to extend this theory to realistic, multi-electron atoms emphasizes that even its basic mathematical assumptions are suspect.
 This paper has suggested the psychological commitment to calculus (the mathematics of classical mechanics) as the likely cause for these failures to understand or to progress quantum mechanics.
 Implicit in this mathematical commitment has been the retention of Newton's original assumption that interactions between mass particles always occurred continuously (referred to here as the Continuum Assumption) leading to the foundational concept of force.
 Instead, building on insights from discoveries in electromagnetism, the present theory builds on the hypothesis of discrete impulses.
 In particular, this theory adopts de Broglie's suggestion that electrons have a universal clock that determines when an electron may interact with another electron.
 This introduces a new universal constant, called here the 'chronon' for this quantum of time.
 This concept was used in the previous paper [6] to eliminate all continuous electromagnetic interpretations, which had been used first in the 19th century to propose a wave model of the phenomenon called 'light'.
 Light was shown there to be no more than the cyclic interactions between pairs of remote (far) electrons; interference was seen just as interaction timing effects.
-The next paper will also show that a similar approach can account for the so-called 'wave' explanations of electrons in relative motion.
+A later paper will also show that a similar approach can account for the so-called 'wave' explanations of electrons in relative motion.
 The Göttingen Gang of mathematicians (see §3.3) in the 1920s had their own hidden agenda to take over quantum physics after failing repeatedly to extend the First-Generation Atomic Theory of Bohr and Sommerfeld that only solved the hydrogen atom.
 This required that they 'overthrow' the ideas of the 'Old Guard' by designating their own work as 'modern' and "mathematically sound".

 Since this conspiracy was hatched on the high peaks of the Mountains of Mathematics, few outsiders (like non-mathematical philosophers) could criticize their actions.
 Once 'successful', the New Turks came down from their rarified heights with the New Commandments of their new mystery religion, ensuring that their hidden Pythagoreanism would remain unchallenged for another 100 years.
 Like all successful revolutions, the new regime was consolidated by seizing control of key institutions: major physics departments around the world.
 It is a great irony of the History of Physics that thousands of mathematical physicists have failed to solve the multi-electron atom problem, using all the mathematics of the New Quantum Theory and its evolutionary descendants, like QED and String Theory.